fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 2. The data frame: this frame request to the content of input and output of the algorithm ('data') whether in the form of abstractions, or outcomes.
 This additional frame allows us to question the inherent (un)fairness present in input and output data.
+In "Datasheets for Datasets", Gebru et al. [#8]_ suggest various ways we can account for and improve limitations in data.

 3. The sociotechnical frame: this frame recognizes that a machine learning model is part of the interaction between people and technology, and thus any social components of this